The Indian Income Tax Act gives certain tax benefits to Senior Citizens and also tries to ensure that income tax e-filing is a hassle free process.

 In case the total income of a senior citizen is exempted from the levy of income tax and nil tax is payable by him for that financial year, he can submit Form 15H for non-deduction of TDS on Interest on Fixed Deposit

 Section 80DDB provides deduction to an assessee in case of expense on medical treatment of specified ailments.
-Generally this deduction is available upto Rs 40,000.
-However, if the patient is a senior citizen, then deduction of Rs.
-60,000 is allowable.
+The deduction allowed under this section earlier was Rs.
+60,000 for Senior and Rs.
+80,000 for Super-Senior Citizens.